 Help to Buy ISA

-The Help to Buy ISA is a new type of ISA specifically designed to help first-time buyers save up for their new home.
+The Help to Buy ISA was a type of ISA specifically designed to help first-time buyers save up for their new home.

-The ISA was announced in the Chancellor’s Budget in March 2015, and is available to both couples and singles looking to save their 5% deposit.
+The ISA was announced in March 2015, and was available to both couples and singles looking to save their 5% deposit.

-The Help to Buy ISA is available through banks and building societies, and works the same as a regular cash ISA.
-This means you can build up tax-free savings, and earn interest as well as getting the bonus at the end.
+The Help to Buy ISA works the same way as a regular cash ISA, meaning you can build up tax-free savings, and earn interest as well as getting the bonus at the end.

 The government bonus can only be put towards a first home located in the UK, with a purchase value of less than £450,000 or less in London and £250,000 or less in all other parts of the UK.